alan-turing-institute/alexa-room-finder/docs/troubleshooting.md

 You can check what timezone an event is in by making a GET request to `https://graph.microsoft.com/v1.0/Users/Me/Calendars/{CALENDAR-ID-GOES-HERE}/events`, then looking at the various timezone fields available.
 If you want to change the timezone that is used by Alexa, then edit the way dates are made in `:durationHandler` in `lambda/index.js`, and the timezone used by `postRoom()` in `lambda/requesters.js`.
 Note that there's a difference between `Date()` and `new Date()`, because JavaScript.

-## Testing Lambda Code Locally
+## Testing Lambda Locally

 [lambda-local](https://github.com/ashiina/lambda-local) is a very useful debug tool - especially if you're getting API errors is testing by lambda-local.

 - First, you need to follow the steps in Postman Help, to get a token.
 - Then clone the repo locally.
-- When you have a token and a local repo to edit, follow the steps in the README under 'Testing The Lambda Function Locally' to start testing.
+- When you have a token and a local repo to edit, follow the steps in the README under 'Testing with lambda-local' to start testing.
 If you're resolving an error with a particular intent, run `lambda-local -l lambda/index.js -h handler -e test/filename.js`.
 The first two commands in `bash run_tests.sh` are the ones that access the MS Graph API, so are likely the specific ones to test.

-If you want to check that every intent works, run `bash run_tests.sh`.
+- If you want to rapidly check every intent, just make sure you have [mocha](https://mochajs.org/) installed locally and run `npm test`.
+Alternatively you can just run `mocha` if you have mocha installed globally.

 ## Problems with Account Linking